RomanDietenmeier/lerny-app/README.md

 </div>

 ## Description
-Lerny-App will be an App to teach noobs programming The App should have the following features:
+Lerny-App will be an App to teach noobs programming.<br>
+The App should have the following features:

 ToDo: